General Motors EV1: Drivetrain and battery

 The electric motor in the EV1 operated on a three-phase AC induction system, generating 137 bhp at 7,000 revolutions per minute (rpm).
 The EV1 could maintain its full torque capacity across its entire power range, delivering 110 lbft of torque from 0 to 7,000 rpm.
 Power was transmitted to the front wheels through an integrated single-speed reduction transmission.

 The first-generation EV1 used lead–acid batteries that weighed 1175 lb.
 Supplied by GM's Delco Remy division, these packs were rated at 53 amp-hours at 312 volts (16.5 kWh), giving the car a range of 60 to 100 mi.
 When the second generation of the EV1 was introduced in 1999, the car adopted a new set of lead–acid batteries from the Japanese electronics company Panasonic, increasing the battery weight to 1310 lb.
 The batteries were rated at 60 amp-hours at 312 volts (18.7 kWh), and the car had a range of 80 to 100 miles.
 Soon after, production began on the Ovonics-manufactured NiMH battery pack.
-This pack was significantly lighter than the lead–acid battery, weighing 1060 lb.
+This pack was much lighter than the lead–acid battery, weighing 1060 lb.
 The NiMH batteries were rated at 77 amp-hours at 343 volts (26.4 kWh) and allowed the car to travel from 75 to 150 miles between charges.

 To charge the EV1, GM equipped the car with the Magne Charge inductive charging paddle, developed and manufactured by Delco Electronics, a GM subsidiary.
 This paddle was inserted into a slot located between the EV1's headlights.
 The wireless inductive charging system required no direct electrical contact, though there were isolated reports of fires originating at the charge port.
 Rapid recharging depended on the dedicated home charger supplied by GM.
 GM also provided a 120-volt AC convenience charger for the lead–acid models, which was stored in the trunk.
 With a Magne Charge unit, charging a lead-acid EV1 took from three to fifteen hours; NiMH models typically needed six to eight hours to reach a full charge.